-However, there will come a time when you desire change.
+However, there will come a time when you desire to change.
 But it’s always hard to know if now is the right moment to make a life-altering decision.
-It’s difficult to tell the difference between true stagnation and simple frustration or anxiety.
+It’s tough to describe the difference between true stagnation and simple frustration or anxiety.

 Consider these top five reasons for selling your business now to help you figure out if the moment has arrived for you to cash out and move on.

 You No Longer Enjoy Running It

 Many people don’t consider this reason to be as important as it really is.
 Without being too morbid, we can never forget our time on Earth is limited, and that it can be taken from us at any moment.

 There will always be things we enjoy doing more than others, but it’s our responsibility to weed out those things we don’t like and replace them with what we love.
 Your work is no different.

 Ask yourself if you really enjoy running your online business.
 Do you still feel that same challenge pushing you forward?
 Or do you feel overcome with dread and anger every time you sit down at your computer?
 If you identify more with option two, then it’s time to move on.
 Simple as that.

 “But what about the money?” a lot of people will say.